Cimagroup/TDA-based-Summary-and-Distance-between-Sets-of-Texts-and-Distance-between-Literary-Styles/readme.md

 The dataset used is part of the [CorpusSonetosSigloDeOro](https://github.com/bncolorado/CorpusSonetosSigloDeOro) repository.

+* In [poets_comparison.py](https://github.com/Cimagroup/TDA-based-text-metrics/blob/master/poets_comparison.py) were the bottleneck distance computation of the experimentation is done.

-* In [poets_comparison.py](https://github.com/Cimagroup/Towards-a-Philological-Metric-Through-a-TDA-Approach/blob/master/poets_comparison.py) were the bottleneck distance computation of the experimentation is done.
+* In [poets_comparison_entropy.py](https://github.com/Cimagroup/TDA-based-text-metrics/blob/master/poets_comparison_entropy.py) were the bottleneck distance computation of the experimentation is done.

-In the folder [Results](https://github.com/Cimagroup/Towards-a-Philological-Metric-Through-a-TDA-Approach/tree/master/Results), the bottleneck distance values of 100 iterations of the algorithm is provided.
+* In the folder [Results](https://github.com/Cimagroup/TDA-based-text-metrics/blob/master/Results), the bottleneck distance values of 100 iterations of the algorithm is provided.

-In the folder [Entropy_values](https://github.com/Cimagroup/Towards-a-Philological-Metric-Through-a-TDA-Approach/tree/master/Entropy_values), the entropy values of 100 iteration of the algorithm is provided.
+* In the folder [Entropy_values](hhttps://github.com/Cimagroup/TDA-based-text-metrics/blob/master/Entropy_values), the entropy values of 100 iteration of the algorithm is provided.

-An illustrative example using circumferences datasets can be seen in the jupyter notebook [Example circumferences.ipynb](https://github.com/Cimagroup/Towards-a-Philological-Metric-Through-a-TDA-Approach/blob/master/Example%20circumferences.ipynb)
+An illustrative example using circumferences datasets can be seen in the jupyter notebook [Example circumferences.ipynb](https://github.com/Cimagroup/TDA-based-text-metrics/blob/master/Example%20circumferences.ipynb)